 The pilot will inform the engineer of speed restrictions, signals, sidings, etc. to make sure the train detours over the railroad safely.

-When an engine is stopped in a tunnel and cannot move
+When an engine is stopped in a tunnel and cannot move promptly, crew members must:

 Crew members of a passenger train stopped in a tunnel or deep snow must: